-The long, straight rubber side of the capo clamps onto the strings.
+The long, straight rubber side clamps onto the strings.

-Position the capo between the guitar frets (the vertical metal markings on your guitar).
+Position your capo between the guitar frets (the vertical metal markings on your guitar).
 The absolute best position is off-centre, close to the fret marking but not right over it.
 Like this:

 Once you’ve clamped your capo in place, strum each string to make sure they ring out cleanly.